Debate Overview

 Lincoln Douglas is value debate.
 A Lincoln Douglas debate examines competing value systems to answer big questions, traditionally placing a heavy emphasis on logic, ethical values, and philosophy.

-Resolved: In the field of biomedical engineering, restraint ought to be prioritized over scientific advancement.
+Resolved: Liberty ought to be prioritized over order.

 Team Policy Debate